 Applicants may be admitted provided they present the academic requirements outlined below.
 Possession of minimum academic requirements does not guarantee admission to the University.
 Conversely, applications for admission that do not meet the minimum admission criteria may be considered by the Registrar.
-Applicants who are refused admission may submit a written appeal to the Registrar that may be referred, at the Registrar's discretion, to the Admissions Committee.
+Applicants who are refused admission may submit a written appeal to the Registrar.
 Admission will not be granted without meeting the English Language Proficiency requirements on page 19.